What is a Scored Survey?

 Each respondent’s score will be automatically included in the data export when you export your survey responses.

-2. Create a Dashboard with an Average Score Chart
+2. Create a Report or Dashboard with an Average Score Chart

-If you’d like to report on the average score by question, by page, or by survey across all of your respondents, you can choose an Average Score or Average Score by Page chart when creating a custom Dashboard.
-For more information on creating Dashboards, see this guide.
+If you’d like to report on the average score by question, by page, or by survey across all of your respondents, you can choose an Average Score or Average Score by Page chart when editing your Report or Dashboard.

 3. Add a Scoring Message Item to your Survey